nlpsandbox/nlpsandbox-controller/README.md

     only query submissions that it can evaluate based on the type of data stored in the Data Node(s) available (XXX: clarify the case where there are multiple Data Nodes).
+3. If there is a `RECEIVED` submission, the Orchestrator will start running a workflow with the submission as its input.
+The steps to the workflow is outlined in workflow.cwl.
-3. The Orchestrator starts the NLP Tool (web service) to evaluate
+    1. Starts the NLP Tool (web service) to evaluate
-4. The Orchestrator queries N clinical notes from the Data Node.
+    1. Queries N clinical notes from the Data Node.
-5. The Orchestrator sends the N clinical notes to the NLP Tool and receives the predictions.
+    1. Sends the N clinical notes to the NLP Tool and receives the predictions.
-6. The Orchestrator repeats Steps 4 and 5 until all the clinical notes included in a given dataset have been processed by the NLP Tool.
+    1. Repeats Steps 4 and 5 until all the clinical notes included in a given dataset have been processed by the NLP Tool.
-7. The Orchestrator stops the NLP Tool.
+    1. Stops the NLP Tool.
-8. The Orchestrator queries the gold standard from the Data Node.
+    1. Queries the gold standard from the Data Node.
-9. The Orchestrator evaluates the performance of the predictions by comparing them to the gold standard.
+    1. Evaluates the performance of the predictions by comparing them to the gold standard.
-10. Sends the performance measured to the NLP Sandbox backend server.
+    1. Sends the performance measured to the NLP Sandbox backend server.
-11. The NLP Developer and the community review the performance of the NLP Tool.
+4. The NLP Developer and the community review the performance of the NLP Tool.

 ## Deploy the infrastructure on Sage Data Hosting Site